giusguerrini/xwterm/README.md

 - nLines : number of text lines (default 25)
 - nColumns : number of characters in a line (default 80)
-- divId : the ID of the div where you want the terminal to be placed (default "", which means that the constructor will create a div by itself)
+- containerId : the ID of the container where you want the terminal to be placed (default "", which means that the constructor will use the document's body)
+- channelType : the type of channel by which the terminal gets the sream of characters to display and sends events. "http" (alias "rest", default), "websocket", "dummy" or "custom" are recognized (see below for details).

 Example:

-	    var ansi = new AnsiTerm( { nLines: 40, nColumns: 120 } );
+	    var ansi = new AnsiTerm( { nLines: 40, nColumns: 120, containerId: "myterminal" } );

-For testing purposes, you can find a minimal terminal server written in Python in the "example" folder.
-It works on Linux only, since it needs "pty" support.
-To try it, just go to the "example" folder and launch "./example.py", then open your browser at the URL http://127.0.0.1:8000 . **Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.
+For testing purposes, you can find a minimal terminal server written in Python3 in the "example" folder.
+It works well on Linux only, since it needs "pty" support.
+To try it, just go to the "example" folder and launch "./miniserver.py", then open your browser at the URL http://127.0.0.1:8000 .
+Miniserver can be launched also on Windows 10, but a reliable integration with Windows' virtual console system requires much more effort.
+Miniserver also implements an experimental WebSocket support as endpoint ws://127.0.0.1:8001.
+**Do not use the example as if it were a real terminal server**; it is meant only to familiarize with the AnsiTerm class and ease its development.

+The terminal can use these kinds of channels to communicate with the server (*NOTE: Here we use the term "server" in an extensive sense, to indicate any form of data source and destination that is suitable to be managed by a terminal.*)

+- HTTP
+- WebSocket
+- Dummy
+- Custom protocol

+### HTTP
+This is the default.
-The terminal gets the stream of characters to display by periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
+The terminal obtains the stream of charactersby periodically sending HTTP GET requests, and sends terminal events (e.g., key events) to the host by sending HTTP POST requests.
 Also, the terminal needs to communicate its initial size to the host through an additional parameter in GET request.
 By default, the terminal generates these